 - Cover lightly with plastic wrap to prevent a layer of skin from developing.
 Chill.

 The pudding is perfect served as is or with a dollop of whipped cream.
-To make this simple dessert feel fancy, I top it with a layer of chocolate butterscotch topping and a garnishing of chopped nuts.
+To make this simple dessert feel fancy, I top it with a layer of chocolate butterscotch topping and garnish it with chopped nuts.
 And it’s easy peasy too!

 How to make the topping: